kanmeugne/kanmeugne.github.io/_posts/dev/2020-09-18-sfml-cmake-windows.md

 ---
 layout: page
 sidebar: right
-subheadline: Software Development
+subheadline: "Software Development"
-sidebar: right
 title:  "Building a portable C++ SFML app with CMake"
 teaser: "Building a portable <a href='https://www.sfml-dev.org/documentation/2.5.1/'> SFML </a> application can be a huge pain, disregarding the OS your working on - especially if you don't want to carry over binary files inside your source code repositories.
 This post presents a straightforward and simple way to package a project with external dependencies using CMake."
 tags:
+    - sfml
+    - cmake
-    - sfml cmake c++
+    - c++
 categories:
     - dev
 image: